thebaldgeek/thebaldgeek.github.io/Iridium.md

 ------------------------------
 Note that I used to run a global Iridium coverage map, but the URL was getting 'attacked' to try and break into my network, so I took it down.
 If there is enough interest from the handfull of Iridium feeders, I can put it back up and just let a few people know about it.
+Sep 2022.
+Its back!

 ## Terminal Four - Sending me your map data.
-Almost there: make a copy of the python UDP script `cp ~/acars.py ~/map.py`
-Now edit that new file: `nano ~/map.py` and change the port number to the one I give you.
+Almost there: DM or email me and ask for the map.py script that will allow you to send your local map data to the global map.
+(URL only for Iridium feeder sharers).
 Next run this command:
 ```pip install https://github.com/joh/when-changed/archive/master.zip```
 This will install a python script that will look for changes to a file.